-Each Entity seeking an award by the Bankruptcy Court of compensation for services rendered or reimbursement of expenses incurred through and including the Effective Date under Sections 330(a), 503(b)(2), 503(b)(3), 503(b)(4) or 503(b)(5) of the Bankruptcy Code ("Professional Compensation and Reimbursement Claims") shall file its respective final application for allowance of compensation for services rendered and reimbursement of expenses incurred through the Effective Date by no later than the date that is [seventy-five (75)] days after the Effective Date, or such other date as may be fixed by the Bankruptcy Court.
-Each Holder of an Allowed Professional Compensation, release and discharge of such Allowed Professional Compensation and Reimbursement Claim (i) on the date of such allowance, or as soon thereafter as is practicable, or (ii) upon such other terms as may be mutually agreed upon between such Holder of an Allowed Professional Compensation and Reimbursement Claim and Reimbursement Claims, if any, will be made from Available Cash.
+Each Entity seeking an award by the Bankruptcy Court of compensation for services rendered or reimbursement of expenses incurred through and including the Effective Date under Sections 330(a), 503(b)(2), 503(b)(3), 503(b)(4) or 503(b)(5) of the Bankruptcy Code ("Professional Compensation and Reimbursement Claims") shall file its respective final application for allowance of compensation for services rendered and reimbursement of expenses incurred through the Effective Date by no later than the date that is seventy-five (75) days after the Effective Date, or such other date as may be fixed by the Bankruptcy Court.
+Each Holder of an Allowed Professional Compensation and Reimbursement Claim shall receive, in full and complete settlement, satisfaction, release and discharge of such Allowed Professional Compensation and Reimbursement Claim, Cash in an amount equal to such Allowed Professional Compensation and Reimbursement Claim (i) on the date of such allowance, or as soon thereafter as is practicable, or (ii) upon such other terms as may be mutually agreed upon between such Holder of an Allowed Professional Compensation and Reimbursement Claim and the Reorganized Debtor.
+Distributions on account of Allowed Professional Compensation and Reimbursement Claims, if any, will be made from Available Cash.

-Assuming that neither significant litigation nor objections are filed with respect to the Plan and assuming the Plan is confirmed by , 2004, the Bank Committee estimates that unpaid Professional Compensation and Reimbursement Claims as of the Effective Date will not exceed \$.
+Assuming that neither significant litigation nor objections are filed with respect to the Plan and assuming the Plan is confirmed by December 31, 2004, the Creditors' Committee estimates that unpaid Professional Compensation and Reimbursement Claims as of the Effective Date will not exceed approximately \$860,000, exclusive of any holdbacks.